matsta25/angular-starter-app/README.md

  *  [x] clean.sh add -> add deleting db.json
  *  [x] clean.sh add -> add quick-start-demo.svg
  *  [x] add private/public everywhere + structure code blocks

-AT THE END:
+ * [ ] add comment to all files that it will be deleted AT THE END:

  *  [ ] update tree in docs & add file tree on readme